-Mandi, diagnosis literal meaning ‘market’, has been a great trading center in Beas River valley since the times merchandise like food grains, salt, precious stones, gold, silver and Chinese silk came to be traded along this branching out route from the Asian Great Silk Trade Route.
+Mandi, literal meaning ‘market’, has been a great trading center in Beas River valley since the times merchandise like food grains, salt, precious stones, gold, silver and Chinese silk came to be traded along this branching out route from the Asian Great Silk Trade Route.

 Another version holds that Mandi derived its name from Rishi Mandavya, a sage who came to live and meditate by River Beas before the township came up on the banks.

 The town has a long history of good and bad kings and princes, with many of them being patrons who made large contributions towards building the town temples.
 For the concentration of temples here, this place popularly is known as the “Varanasi or Kashi of the Hills.
 Other than the Hindu temples, there are places of religious interest for Sikhs and Buddhists also in Mandi.

 The most prominent temples of Mandi happen to be the Bhootnath, Panchvaktra and Ardhnareshwar, commemorating Lord Shiva as the master of the Universe in who both the male and female identities merge in unison.

 At Panchvaktra, built in the Shikara style at the confluence of Sukheti rivulet with Beas, is the dominating idol of a five headed, ten armed Lord Shiva, keeping an all around watch of the universe.
 Belief holds that there cannot be any threat to his power as the multi-arms are more than capable of warding off any evil.